The premium (tariff) is governed by the type of cover selected by the proposer as decided by the insurance regulator in India’s IRDA.

-- Occupational diseases are covered at an additional premium of 50% of the book rate
+- Occupational diseases are covered at an additionally, premium of 50% of the book rate

-- The premium calculated in this manner is per case and should be multiplied with number of employees or workers to be covered to arrive at final premium.
+- The premium calculated likewise is per case and should be multiplied by the number of employees or workers.
+That is, to be covered to arrive at the final premium.

 - If the average wage of the employee exceeds Rs.
 50,000 per annum special tariff rates (lower than normal book rate) may apply.

 See: What is covered under workmen compensation insurance policy

 Case on Workmen Compensation Policy Premium